Shane-ODonnell/CIRCUITS-AND-SYSTEMS-DESIGN/Networking/README.md

 when the buggy wanted to tell Laptop something, (like the current velocity or distance travelled) it would first send a char to let laptop know what information to expect.

-So as an example of how this might look, if the buggy wanted to tell the buggy it had stopped for an obstacle it would send 's'
+So as an example of how this might look, if the buggy wanted to tell the laptop it had stopped for an obstacle it would send 's'.
-    upon receiving 's' the laptop knew to display the current velocity as 0 and flash the on screen light for obstacle.
+    Upon receiving 's' the laptop knew to display the current velocity as 0 and flash the on screen light for obstacle.

   OR if the buggy sent 'u' (short for update) (as seen in the function sendUpdate(client)) the laptop knew it was about to receive an update to all the variables in a specific order so it would store the first int received as the distance travelled, then after that it would get and store the obstacleDistance, then the buggyVelocity and target velocity.